-Here is a review of our recent concert, 'Eternal Light' performed in Douai Abbey:
+Here is a review of our recent concert, 'The Fairy Queen' performed in St Nicolas' Church, Newbury:

 You can listen to excerpts from previous concerts with the following links: